pekrau/notebook/README.md

 # notebook

-Simple app for personal notes on your local machine using the browser as interface.
+Simple app for personal notes on your local machine using your browser as interface.
+Partially inspired by Obsidian.

-Features:
+## Features

+- Each note is a single Markdown file.
+- No separate database; the directory structure is the hierarchy and storage.
 - Markdown for note text formatting.
-- Links and backlinks between notes in note text.
+- Links in the note text; backlinks between notes updated dynamically.
-- Any hierarchic structure allowed.
 - Hashtags in note text.
-- Data stored in ordinary files in a transparent manner.
+- Hierarchic structure allowed; subnotes.
 - Files of any kind may be stored.
-- The entire dataset is read in on startup.
-No need for a separate database.
+- The entire dataset is read and parsed on startup.
-- Being a Flask app, uses your browser for navigation and editing.
+- The app is a Flask server, so use your browser for navigation and editing.
 - Keep separate notebooks (sets of notes) which can easily be switched between.

-Future features:
+## Future features

+- Inclusion of other note's text in a note.
 - Publish using GitHub pages.
 - Create MS Word file.
 - Create PDF file.

+## Implementation

 Written in Python 3.6.

 Uses:

 - [Flask](https://flask.palletsprojects.com/en/1.1.x/)
 - [Marko](https://github.com/frostming/marko)